dipaklad-scientist/Data_Science_Skills/README.md

-# 🧠 Data Scientist Skills — My Learning Journey
+# 🧠 Data Scientist Skills

 Hi!
 I'm a student passionate about data science and actively seeking opportunities to apply my skills in real-world settings.
 This repository is a reflection of my learning journey, showcasing the core competencies I've developed through coursework, personal projects, and self-study.